Postgraduate Advanced Certificate in Educational Studies: Educational Assessment

 Transform your understanding of assessment with a postgraduate qualification from Cambridge

-The Postgraduate Advanced Certificate in Educational Studies: Educational Assessment is a 15 month, part time qualification run in partnership by the University of Cambridge Faculty of Education and Cambridge Assessment Network.
+The Postgraduate Advanced Certificate in Educational Studies: Educational Assessment (PGCA) is a 15 month, part time qualification run in partnership by the University of Cambridge Faculty of Education and The Assessment Network.

 About the qualification